taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ~~~~~~~~

 In the next step, you can come up with sample data that can be used in the React components.
 The sample data becomes the input of the `App` component.
-At a later point in time this data will get fetched from the Hacker News API.
+At a later point in time, this data will get fetched from the Hacker News API.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~